Learn by Talking to Yourself, Master a Language, and Get a Job as a Result!

 On my way to the company's seat, I still was coming up with excuses for why I should call them and tell them that I found another job.
 Or that I got sick.
 Or that the homework which ate my dog got sick.
 Anything.
 Maybe the car will run me over.

 She entered the room.
 I held my breath.
 I was scared sh*tless.
-Then I heard a first question:
+Then I heard the first question:

 - "Can you tell me something about yourself?".
 I did.
 In details.
 Who wouldn't expect such a question?